microsoft/aksworkshop/_entries/04-01 virtualnodes.md

 To rapidly scale application workloads in an Azure Kubernetes Service (AKS) cluster, you can use Virtual Nodes.
 With Virtual Nodes, you have quick provisioning of pods, and only pay per second for their execution time.
 You don't need to wait for Kubernetes cluster autoscaler to deploy VM compute nodes to run the additional pods.

 > **Note**
 > - We will be using virtual nodes to scale out our API using Azure Container Instances (ACI).
 > - These ACI's will be in a private VNET, so we must deploy a new AKS cluster with advanced networking.

 ### Tasks

 #### Create a virtual network and subnet

+Virtual nodes enable network communication between pods that run in Azure Container Instances (ACI) and the AKS cluster.
+To provide this communication, a virtual network subnet is created and delegated permissions are assigned.
+Virtual nodes only work with AKS clusters created using advanced networking.

 {% collapsible %}